-With more than 400 new cars to choose from in UK, we understand that choosing your next family car can be a difficult choice.
-To make life a little easier, Nationwide Vehicle Contracts has put together a list of ten of the safest car for young families based on their Euro NCAP safety rating.
+In the UK there’s more than 400 new cars to choose from and we understand that picking your next family car can be a difficult decision to make.
+To make life a little easier, Nationwide Vehicle Contracts has put together a list of ten of the safest cars, based on their Euro NCAP safety rating, for young families.

 The Alfa Romeo Giulia received the highest adult occupant protection score (98%) of any car tested in the family car sector by Euro NCAP in 2016, gaining an overall rating of the maximum five stars.
 Featuring a forward collision warning system, lane departure warning system, rear parking sensors, electronic parking brake and autonomous emergency braking, the Alfa Romeo Giulia not only looks good on the road but is also one of the safest cars in its class.